This guide shows how to load funds into PayCA, distribute them to users, and double-check that balances reflect each operation.

 - Reconcile balances and events using API endpoints and webhook payloads.

-Step 1 – Check Available Balance
+Step 1 – List Master Accounts and Check Balance

-curl -s "$PAYCA_BASE_URL/v1/users/stats" \
+curl -s "$PAYCA_BASE_URL/v2/accounts" \

 -H "x-client-id: $PAYCA_CLIENT_ID" \